arcusmaximus/YTSubConverter/README.md

 ![Mobile limitation](images/mobile.png)

-## Example workflow for creating subtitles that are color-coded by speaker
+## Example workflow for quick style assignment
+Subtitles for a certain channel will often have recurring looks.
+For example, Kizuna AI's gaming channel has pink subtitles for talking, red for screaming and yellow for explanations.
+To avoid having to put tags everywhere, you should of course define these recurring looks as Aegisub styles.
+Assigning these styles to the individual subtitles can be quite a hassle, however.
+This section offers a quicker way.

+First do some initial setup:
+* Create the styles you need and put them in your Aegisub style storage.
+* Place the script [replace markers.lua](replace%20markers.lua) from this repository in Aegisub\automation\autoload.
+* Choose a marker (ideally a single, special character) for each style and link these markers to their styles inside the script.
+The script contains some examples, and as you'll see, it's in fact possible to register multiple marker sets for different YouTube channels.

+Then do the following for each video:
 * Download the video using e.g. [youtube-dl](http://yt-dl.org).
 (Tip: because YT-DL picks the highest resolution by default, you can save time by using `-F` to discover the available video resolutions and then downloading with `-f<number>` to download a smaller file.)
   * If you're planning on doing karaoke timing, you may want to check if the video has Opus-encoded audio and explicitly download that - reason being that the m4a audio you normally get is ever so slightly shifted in time.
 Example: `-f137+251`
 * Open the locally saved video in a player that supports global hotkeys (e.g. VLC).
 If you haven't yet, set up hotkeys for pausing, resuming and rewinding the video.
 * Open Notepad and type out the subtitles, using the global hotkeys to control the video without having to switch between windows.
-* While typing, prefix each line with a “special” character (such as `*`, `+`...) to identify the speaker.
-Use `\N` for manual line breaks.
-(Example: `*Huh, that sign has an evil rabbit on it\N+That does look evil`)
-* When done, do a search/replace of each special character by the corresponding .ass color code (e.g. `*` -> `{\c&HA92EED&}`); note that the color is in the format BBGGRR, that is, in the opposite order as it would be in HTML.
+* While typing, prefix each line with the marker of the style it should get later on. (e.g. `*Hello, Darling!`)
-* Copy the text document and paste it into Aegisub's subtitle grid.
+* When you're done, copy all the text and paste it into Aegisub's subtitle grid (simply click the grid and press Ctrl-V).
+* Next, run the script by clicking Automation → Replace markers → \<channel name\> in the Aegisub menu.
+This will remove the markers and assign the corresponding styles.
-* Set up the timings and (if needed) additional formatting.
+* Set up the timings and additional formatting.
+  * If the video has hardsubs, you can save a lot of time by using the "Align subtitle to video" feature of this [unofficial Aegisub version](https://github.com/wangqr/Aegisub/releases).
+Simply select the softsub, activate the feature, click a point in the hardsub and click OK; the timing of the softsub will be automatically updated to match.
+To work even faster, set up a hotkey for this feature using the `time/align` command name.
 * Save the subtitles as an .ass file.
 * Convert the .ass to .ytt using YTSubConverter.
-* Upload the .ytt to YouTube.
+* Upload the .ytt to YouTube and contact the channel owner for publishing.

 ## Credits
 Thanks to the following people for providing the UI translations: